Construction of surfaces with large systolic ratio: Introduction

+\end{con} This could in principle be deduced using the same arguments as in the proof of \textbf{Theorem \ref{thm:intermsys3}}.
+But to this end the upper and lower bound for $\sr(k)$ in any genus would have to be sufficiently close.
 The idea of Section 2 is to construct new surfaces with large systolic ratio from extremal surfaces.
 In Section 3 we expand on this idea.
 If $(M,g)$ and $(N,h)$ are two manifolds of dimension $m$ and $n$, respectively, then

+This enables us to construct manifolds with large systolic ratio from lower dimensional manifolds with large systolic ratio.
+We illustrate the consequences of this equation by two examples.
+First we construct $n$-dimensional Euclidean and general product-tori with large systolic ratio from lower dimensional ones, then we construct product manifolds of surfaces and tori.
+This enables us to prove \textbf{Theorem \ref{thm:lattices}}: